 Geoff Ogilvy and Peter Thomson call Victoria Golf Club home, and I was lucky enough to get a chance to play Victoria as a guest of the club, just a week after Ian Poulter claimed victory at the 2012 Australian Masters.

-Victoria Golf Club opened in its current location in 1927 and recent research suggests that the great Dr. Alistair Mackenzie had a much greater role in the layout and bunkering of the course than originally thought.
+Victoria Golf Club opened in its current location in 1927 and recent research suggests that the great Dr. Alister Mackenzie had a much greater role in the layout and bunkering of the course than originally thought.

 I couldn’t wait to see the layout and bunkering so often praised at Victoria, but my first impressions were dominated be seeing how quickly the course had transformed from tournament host, back to a suburban members golf course.
 It was remarkable to see the course devoid of grandstands and souvenir tents.